santhoshsharrma/credential-rotation-tracker/README.md

 ## 🤔 Why I Built This

-I built this project after noticing how credential rotation is usually handled: with reminders, notes, or tribal knowledge — until it’s forgotten.
+I built this project after noticing how credential rotation is usually handled: with reminders, notes, or tribal knowledge; until it’s forgotten.

 Most security failures aren’t caused by missing tools, but by missing visibility.
 This project focuses on making time-based risk obvious, without introducing automation, infrastructure, or complexity.

-The goal was to build something small, realistic, and useful — the kind of internal tool that quietly improves security hygiene.
+The goal was to build something small, realistic, and useful, the kind of internal tool that quietly improves security hygiene.